 DOCKER IMAGE AND ITS KEY CONCEPTS

 Docker image acts as a template for building a Docker container and is the beginning point in Docker usage.
-A Docker image contains Application code, libraries, configuration files, run times, dependencies, tools and all files which are necessary to run an application.
+A Docker image contains application code, libraries, configuration files, run times, dependencies, tools, and all files which are necessary to run an application.

 The key concepts which are needed to understand Docker Image are listed below:

-- Image Layers: The files that make up a Docker image are called as image layers.
+- Image Layers: The files that make up a Docker image are called image layers.
 The layers are built on top of one another and are dependent on the immediate layer below it.
 Defining the layer hierarchy is important because when a change is made in a particular layer, Docker rebuilds all the layers that were built from it.
 So, it is advisable to place changing layers are the topmost positions.

 - Container Layer: Docker adds a thin writable layer each time when it launches a container.
 This layer stores all the changes which occurred in the container during runtime.

 - Docker Manifest: This is an additional file which includes the description of the image in JSON format.
-It contains image tags, digital signature and steps to configure the container for different host platforms.
+It contains image tags, a digital signature and steps to configure the container for different host platforms.

 CREATING A DOCKER IMAGE